Understanding Your Digital Footprint: Examples, Tools, and Impact

 Summing up

-Although it is nearly impossible to delete your digital footprint, you should proactively manage it to make sure it is not negatively affecting your reputation.
-You can take steps to manage the amount of information that is collected from you without your permission by using a VPN service
+Although it is nearly impossible to delete your digital footprint, you should proactively manage it to ensure it does not negatively affect your reputation.
+You can take steps to manage the amount of information collected from you without your permission by using a VPN service.

 We recently published an article to help you protect your online privacy.

-Checking on your digital footprint can become a part of your monthly routine on the internet.
-Frequent checks will make you feel safer and allow you to have more control of your digital footprint.
+Checking your digital footprint can become a part of your monthly internet routine.
+Frequent checks will make you feel safer and allow you to have more control over your digital footprint.

 To learn more about how to protect your digital footprint, contact NewReputation today.